arjun-menon/arjun-menon.github.io/essays/pol/bc-2024/index.md

 title: BC's 2024 Provincial Election
 public: true
 ---
 We need electoral reform in BC as soon as possible.
-BC came dangerously close to putting anti-science (e.g. climate-change-denying & anti-vaxx) pro-NIMBY conservatives in power.
+BC came dangerously close to putting anti-science (e.g. climate-change-denying & anti-vaccine) pro-NIMBY conservatives in power.
 It is no small thing to endanger the future of a province with over 5 million of people over _an inability to enact electoral reform_.
 The harm that a Conservative victory would have caused people for four whole years (or more) cannot be understated.
 The <u>Legislative Assembly of British Columbia has the authority to pass electoral reform without subjecting the decision to an unnecessary referendum</u>.

 #### Ridings where Split Votes made a difference